Multiple agencies responding to brush fire in East Austin

 AUSTIN, Texas - Multiple agencies are responding to a brush fire in East Austin.

 Austin Fire Department is assisting Travis County ESD #12 and Travis County Fire Rescue in fighting the fire at FM 969 and Gilbert Road.
-STAR Flight is now conducting water drops on the area.
+STAR Flight is now conducting water drops on the area and a dozer has been requested from Texas A&M Forest Service.

 Travis County Sheriff's Office is issuing evacuations for the Bartney Cove area.
 An evacuation center has been set up at Gilbert Elementary School, located at 5412 Gilbert Road.